paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 Section 20 of Pub.
 L. 86–565 is based on section 101 of title I of H.R.
 3750, One Hundredth Congress, as introduced Dec.
 11, 1987, and enacted into law by Pub.
 L. 100–202.

-<a id="section-287d"></a>
+<a id="section-287b"></a>
-## § 287d.
+## § 287b.
 Ninth replenishment
 **(a) In general** The United States Governor is hereby authorized to agree on behalf of the United States to pay to the Association $3,180,000,000 to the ninth replenishment of the resources of the Association, subject to obtaining the necessary appropriations.

-**(b) Limitations on authorization of appropriations** In order to pay for the United States contribution provided for in subsection (a) of this section, there are authorized to be appropriated, without fiscal year limitation, $3,180,000,000 for payment by the Secretary of the Treasury.
+**(b) Limitations on authorization of appropriations** In order to pay for the United States contribution provided for in subsection (a), there are authorized to be appropriated, without fiscal year limitation, $3,180,000,000 for payment by the Secretary of the Treasury.

 ### Statutory Notes